 This project takes gossip as a starting point, and builds upon an existing series of embroidered textiles through collaborative research and new work including fiction and furnishings.

-Currently the research includes sources from writers such as Silvia Federicci – specifically Witches, Witch-hunting and Women – popular culture and ideas of opulence and luxury.
-This research expands upon the Gossip Characters within Livio’s series – Juicy, Thrilling, Malicious, Illicit, Boring, Idle, Trivial – to delve into, reflect on and subvert gossip as we think we know it.
+The research includes sources from writers such as Silvia Federicci – specifically Witches, Witch-hunting and Women – popular culture and stories of gossip in the context of Brighton through the legacy of Prince Regent and the nearby Bloomsbury Group of Charleston House.
+This research expands upon the Gossip Characters within Livio’s series – Juicy, Thrilling, Malicious, Illicit, Boring, Idle, Trivial – to engage with gossip historically and socially.

-Brighton CCA: Dorset Place will play host to a set, designed to invite visitors to sit on the Gossip Bench, riffing on a piece of furniture also known as telephone tables from the late 1800s.
-Whilst sitting on the bench, the visitor will be invited to listen to a specially written radio play, also available as a publication, that explores the Gossip Characters.
+Gossip Talks at Brighton CCA Dorset Place invites visitors to sit on the Gossip Bench, riffing on a piece of furniture also known as a telephone table from the late 1800s.
+Whilst sitting on the bench, the visitor will be invited to read the latest edition of Gossip Talks.

 Livio Casanova (*1989/CH) is an artist working with and on textile.
 Recent exhibitions include 8.
 Salon (Hamburg), Württembergischer Kunstverein (Stuttgart), Institute For Provocation (Beijing), Yellow Brick (Athens) and Kunsthalle Bern (Bern), among others.
 Livio is part of the Artist-Run Space Milieu (Bern).